Blog · Analysis · Last reviewed June 23, 2026

 OpenAI's Instant Checkout announcement framed agentic commerce as a way to let users buy directly in ChatGPT, initially with Etsy sellers and support planned for Shopify merchants.
 The company said product results would be ranked by relevance, not sponsorship, and that merchants would pay a fee on completed purchases.
 The Agentic Commerce Protocol was presented as an open technology for enabling more merchants and developers to integrate.

 Google's AP2 announcement described a payment-agnostic protocol for secure agent-led payments across platforms.
-Its central governance language was evidence: mandates, signed credentials, and a record that can show what the user authorized and what the agent attempted to buy.
+Its central governance language was evidence: intent mandates, cart or checkout mandates, payment mandates, signed credentials, and receipts that can show what the user authorized and what the agent attempted to buy.
 AP2 was also positioned as complementary to Agent2Agent and Model Context Protocol, meaning payment is being designed as part of a broader agent interoperability stack.

 Visa and Mastercard approached the problem from payment-network trust.
 Visa's Intelligent Commerce framed agents as personalized shopping actors that could use consumer-approved payment credentials and purchase insights.
-Visa's Trusted Agent Protocol emphasized distinguishing legitimate AI agents from malicious bots.
-Mastercard's Agent Pay similarly described ways to tokenize payment credentials for agentic transactions and create merchant interfaces that distinguish trusted agents from bad actors.
+Visa's Trusted Agent Protocol emphasized distinguishing legitimate AI agents from malicious bots with agent-specific signatures and merchant-facing information about intent, consumer recognition, and payment data.
+Mastercard's Agent Pay similarly described tokenized payment credentials, registered agents, consumer control rules, and dispute support.
+Its 2026 Agent Pay for Machines announcement pushed the same logic toward high-frequency, low-value, machine-to-machine payments.

 This is not a settled standards field.
 It is a protocol race around the future cashier.
 Whoever defines the agent checkout flow can shape discovery, authorization, fees, data access, fraud rules, merchant onboarding, and what counts as a valid expression of user intent.